 3. Web Design

-Next up, I decided that while I still wasn’t going to start a blog blog, I was going to start a web design business helping bloggers design their blogs.
+Next up, I decided that while I still wasn’t going to start a blog of my own, I was going to start a web design business helping others design their blogs.

-This was sort of how Blogging Her Way was formed, although I began it under a different name.
+This was sort of how Blogging Her Way was formed, although I began it under a different name and with a different purpose.
 I created a website, and then found potential clients through Facebook groups for bloggers.
 Pretty soon, I had earned my first “real” amount of money online by finding two web design clients.

 Blogging Her Way was born, and I wrote blog posts to help new bloggers with things like the technical aspects of starting a blog, choosing a WordPress theme, installing WordPress plugins, etc. I loved it and felt like I had finally found my “thing.”
 It just took me a few false starts to finally land on blogging!